FranciDona/meowbook/README.md

 # Meowbook

 Welcome to Meowbook!
-Meowbook is a digital space to create a new reading experience.
+Meowbook is your digital tool to create a new reading experience.

-You can see the web app [here](https://meowbook-1a8e9.web.app/) (in progress)

-The app is built in Flutter and the main code is in the lib folder.
-Currently it has four sections:
+This app has four sections:

 - Home page
 - Book selection page
 - Your main reading page with option to set background music
-- A chapter/scene selection page
+- A scene selection page